 When you start looking to buy a pub for sale the process can be overwhelming.
-There is such a wide variation in options from country pubs with accommodation to inner CBD locations with restaurants.
+There is such a wide variation in options from country pubs, motels for sale with accommodation to inner CBD locations with restaurants.
 Making the decision that is right for you is important.

 We will provide 7 tips that will make searching for your new pub easier and more enjoyable.